numpy/numpy.org/content/en/case-studies/cricket-analytics.md

 * **Data Cleaning and preprocessing**

-  There are several public and proprietary sources of cricket data.
-The latter are mostly owned by broadcasting corporations that hold rights to various seasons and matches played.
   IPL has expanded cricket beyond the classic test match format to a much larger scale.
-The number of matches played every season across various formats has increased and so has the data, the algorithms, newer technologies and simulation models.
-Real time video analysis requires field mapping, player tracking, ball tracking, player shot analysis and several other aspects involved in how the ball is delivered, its angle, spin, velocity and trajectory.
+The number of matches played every season across various formats has increased and so has the data, the algorithms, newer sports data analysis technologies and simulation models.
+Cricket data analysis requires field mapping, player tracking, ball tracking, player shot analysis and several other aspects involved in how the ball is delivered, its angle, spin, velocity and trajectory.
+All these factors together have increased the complexity of data cleaning and preprocessing.

-* **Data Representation**
+* **Dynamic Modeling**

-  One of the most tricky challenges with sports analytics is getting the right data representation.
-What this means is getting the raw data in a form such that it can be laid out for comparison and building models.
-If the initial representation itself is incorrect, everything that follows is akin to fitting noise to detect a signal.
   In cricket, just like any other sport, there can be a large number of variables related to tracking various numbers of players on the field, their attributes, the ball and several possibilities of potential actions.
-The complexity of data analytics and representation is directly proportional to the kind of predictive questions that are put forth during analysis and are highly dependent on data representation and the model.
-Things get even more challenging in terms of computation, data comparisons when dynamic cricket play predictions are sought such as what would have happened if the batsman had hit the ball at a different angle or velocity?
+The complexity of data analytics and modeling is directly proportional to the kind of predictive questions that are put forth during analysis and are highly dependent on data representation and the model.
+Things get even more challenging in terms of computation, data comparisons when dynamic cricket play predictions are sought such as what would have happened if the batsman had hit the ball at a different angle or velocity.

 * **Predictive Analytics Complexity**

-  In cricket, some of the decision making is based on questions such as "how often does a batsman play a certain kind of shot if the ball delivery is of a particular type", or "how does a bowler change his line and length if the batsman responds to his delivery in a certain way".
+  Much of the decision making in Cricket is based on questions such as "how often does a batsman play a certain kind of shot if the ball delivery is of a particular type", or "how does a bowler change his line and length if the batsman responds to his delivery in a certain way".